jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 >
 > Answer:

 We used the cookiecutter as a template and filled out the `data`, `models`, and `training` folders.
 We removed the `notebooks` folder as we did not use Jupyter notebooks.
 We added an `experiments` folder for configuration files.
 The `data` folder includes scripts for data ingestion and preprocessing, the `models` folder contains model definitions, and the `training` folder has training scripts.
 Additionally, we created a `scripts` folder for utility scripts.
 This structure helped maintain a clean and organized codebase, making it easier to navigate and collaborate.
+By adhering to this structure, we ensured that each component of our project was modular and easily maintainable, which facilitated efficient teamwork and project management.

 ### Question 6